-One of the biggest questions you’ll need to answer as you formulate plans for your business is where you will locate it.
+One of the biggest questions you’ll need to answer as you formulate plans to start your business is where you will locate it.
 Will you work from home or set up an office, storefront or other commercial space?
-In some cases, you’ll have no choice, as the needs of your business or zoning laws may decide the matter for you, but very often, the decision will be yours.
-Each option has pluses and minuses, so here are some things to consider.
+In some cases, you’ll have no choice, as the needs of your business or zoning laws may decide for you.
+But very often, the decision will be yours.
+If you’re trying to decide whether to start a home-based business vs. brick and mortar business, each option has pluses and minuses, so here are some things to consider.

 The Benefits of a Home-Based Business